-Sophisticated, Minimal, and Cool: The Dress Trend to Know For 2026
+Sophisticated, Minimalist, and Cool: The Dress Trend to Know for 2026

-As evidenced on the fall/winter 2026 runways, elevated tank dresses are making their mark.
-While I’m seeing them in a range of colors and fabrications, it is the more structural versions that will make an impact on the fashion set.
-At brands including Alaïa, Calvin Klein, Prada, and The Row, sophisticated spins on tank dresses took hold, and it's just the fresh take on minimalism we know will take hold, just as many have predicted that pared-back style is waning.
+As evidenced by the fall/winter 2026 runways, elevated tank dresses are making their mark.
+While I'm seeing them in a range of colors and fabrications, it is the structural versions that will have an impact on the fashion set.
+Brands such as Alaïa, Calvin Klein, Prada, and The Row presented sophisticated spins on tank dresses, and I know this fresh take on minimalism will take hold—just as many have predicted that pared-back style is waning.

-Though interpretations of the tank dress range from brand to brand, the dominant styles have some details in common: often, a fitted yet still body-skimming shape, as well as a fabric with a stiffer structure that brings an elevated take to the casual, low-key silhouette.
-Consider the tank dress trend a key buy for 2026, and shop our edit of the best styles that are already on the market.
+Though interpretations of the tank dress range from brand to brand, the dominant styles have some details in common: a fitted yet body-skimming shape as well as a fabric with a stiffer structure that brings an elevated look to the casual, low-key silhouette.
+Consider the tank-dress trend a key buy for 2026, and shop my edit of the best styles that are already on the market.

 At Calvin Klein, the tank dress was styled simply with flats and a clutch.

-Pieter Mulier made the tank dress a dominant theme in his final collection.
+Pieter Mulier made the tank dress a dominant theme in his final Alaïa collection.

-Prada's iteration included a triangle motif version we'll be awaiting to arrive in stores.
+Prada's iteration included a triangle motif we'll be awaiting.

 Just add ankle-strap heels.